gcallah/BookReviews/coyne_hall.md

 government policies interfering with market exchanges, "We know some people are made worse off because they are no longer able to engage in voluntary exchanges that they otherwise would have engaged in absent the government intervention" (93).
-But this analysis conflates the idea that people only engage in exchanges that they *believe* will make them better off with the notion that all such exchanges *actually* make them better off. let us consider, for instance, a law for bidding liquor sales to anyone under 21.
-There are plenty of 18, 19, and 20-year-olds who would happily buy liquor if the government would allow them to.
+But this analysis conflates the correct idea that people only engage in exchanges that they *believe* will make them better off with the mistaken notion that all such exchanges *actually* make them better off.
+Consider a young person considering buying heroin: if they do so, they must believe they are made better off as a result.
+But if years of addiction later, they find their life in ruins, they will regret the decision and realize it did not actually make them better off.
-But it's quite possible that if they were allowed to do so, they would actually be worse off than under the current regime, as they might be too immature to handle drinking responsibly.
-Of course, many might disagree with this, but the fact we can see it as possible is enough to illustrate the problem with Coyne and Hall's contention.
+A law forbidding such sales might, in fact, make the would-be purchasers better off than if they had been allowed to proceed.

+And this is precisely the kind of unwarranted move, from the apodictictly correct statement that before a trade they agree to, both actors engaging in the trade *believe* they will be better off from it, to declaring that they are, in fact, better off, that is often used to move from sound praxeological reasoning to libertarian conclusions.

 ## Money and Banking

-And their chapter on money in banking, Coyne and Hall discussed the possibility that a free banking regime, where private banks issue their own currency, might be preferable to government monopolized issuance of money, they also touch upon the intro Austrian debate between those who believe fractional reserve banking, where the bank does not hold every dollar deposited in its vaults, can be conducted responsibly, and those Austrians who argue that it is inherently fraudulent.
+And their chapter on money in banking, Coyne and Hall discussed the possibility that a free banking regime, where private banks issue their own currency, might be preferable to government monopolized issuance of money.
+They also touch upon the intra-Austrian debate between those who believe fractional reserve banking (where a bank does not hold every dollar deposited in its vaults but instead lends out some fraction of  those dollars) can be conducted responsibly, and those Austrians who argue that it is inherently fraudulent.

-????

-"as a result, both are better off" 110

-This statement is unwarranted.
-The correct version of it is that, "as a result, both *believe* they will be better off."

-If it turns out that Cordelia is allergic to wheat, and William is allergic to potatoes, they will both find that they were worse off after the trade.
-This jump from the fact that some actor believes they will be better off due to a trade, to declaring that they, in fact, *are* better off, is actually a rejection of the subjectivism that these authors swear allegiance to.

-And this is precisely the kind of unwarranted move, from the apodictictly correct statement that before a trade they agree to, both actors engaging in the trade *believe* they will be better off, to declaring that they are, in fact, better off, that typically is used to move from praxeological reasoning to libertarian conclusions.

-MERGE WITH:

-The authors claimed that "were exchange takes place, it is reciprocal and mutually beneficial in that each person obtains a good that they value more than what they gave up in the trade" (5).
-That statement is not altogether accurate: more correctly, each person *believes* that the exchange will be mutually beneficial, and that they believe the good they obtaining is more valuable to them than the one they are giving up.
-But that expectation may prove to be
-mistaken: there are obvious cases where one has simply been deceived by the seller as to the nature of good one is buying, but there are many, many more cases where are the buyer has simply made a mistake: they thought the good would bring them more happiness, but, in fact, it does not.
-Consider the case of a drug dealer selling some highly addictive drug to an addict: and is correct to say that the attic values the drug more than the money he is giving up, and the drug dealer values the money more than the drug he is selling.
-But that observation in no way justifies claiming that the exchange is "mutually beneficial."
-Instead, it would be better to describe it as mutually damaging.

-However, even in a mundane transaction involving no deceit and no addiction, the exchange may not turn out to be mutually beneficial.
-I might become convinced, after watching an ad, that my life would be much better upgrading my 40 inch TV to a 60 inch TV.
-But after a couple of months of watching, I might realize that the 40 inch TV was fine, and I should've spent the money on my children's education.

-Mises: many a slip between cup and lip.

-The authors are abusing sound praxeological reasoning, which says  that prior to the trade, both parties believe it will improve their life circumstances,  to declare that after the trade, both parties will find that it has, in fact, improved their circumstances.

 ## Austrian Business Cycle Theory